michaudhugo/answerable-software/README.md

 # answerable-software
-*On software systems that localize what they make impossible, what they commit to, and where their consequences return.*
+*On software systems that make their responsibilities explicit: what they prevent, what they commit to, and where consequences return for correction.*

 ---